What are the reasons employees choose to leave a company?

 Money truly makes the world go round

-Money issues can cover a lot of things in business.
-They can mean inadequate salaries for the employees, very little money for personal professional development as well as cut down budgets for projects.
+Money issues include a lot of things in business.
+They can mean inadequate salaries for the employees, very little money for professional development as well as reduced budgets for projects.
 All these scenarios do not stop the employees from wanting to change their jobs or their working conditions.
 Money is important.
 We all know that.
 It can bring about great projects but also good employees who do their best when paid adequately.
-So, if your company cannot offer working challenges or a good payroll, then you may experience some losses in the course of time.
+So, if your company cannot offer working challenges or a good payroll, then you may experience some losses over time.

-At the same time, if you have a small start-up creating your own path, try to be fair with each professional’s worth and try not to cheat.
+At the same time, if you have a small start-up, try to be fair with each professional’s worth and try not to cheat.
 On the other side, if you are working for a start-up, ask what’s reasonable salary-wise and work hard to prove your value.
 When the company rises, you will be rewarded gallantly.

 I guess you were expecting this reason to be on this list.
-From my experience, not feeling appreciated at work is a huge problem.
-It affects productivity, personal motivation, and self-confidence.
-Companies may pay you less in times of crisis, pressure you when they need they have to.
-However, if during all the above, employers support their workforce, acknowledge their worth and hard work, then I think every problem can be worked out.
-Of course, when things look up, the employees should reward their employees what they deserve.
-And maybe a bit more to induce enthusiasm.
-This definitely means a raise plus a well-thought bonus.
+From personal experience, not feeling appreciated at work is a huge problem.
+It affects productivity, motivation, and self-confidence.
+Companies may pay you less in times of crisis and pressure you when they have to.
+However, if during all the above, employers support their workforce, acknowledge their worth and hard work, then every problem can be worked out.
+Of course, when things look up, the employees should reward their employees.

 The Manila recruitment infographic showcases that 82% of the employees asked, admitted that the lack of recognition makes them seriously consider changing their job.
-Money is needed to survive but recognition is something that feeds the mind and the soul, hence don’t forget to give it when you should as a manager or a colleague nonetheless.
+Money is necessary to survive, but gratitude is something that feeds the mind and the soul.
+Hence don’t forget to show it when you should, as a manager or a colleague nonetheless.